LightDB: B-tree based simple and fast database C/C++ API library

 But the root page has no parent(=parent block number is 0).

-Item) in a page are stored in sorted order.
+All records associated with their right child pointer(=Item) in a page are stored in sorted order.

 A Record with it's right child pointer is called an item.